AndypSheridan/barbelles/TESTING.md

 ​<br>

-* Bug 🐞 - The `nmp start` command no longer worked as expected, meaning I lost a full day of project-time.
+* Bug 🐞 - The `npm start` command no longer worked as expected, meaning I lost a full day of project-time.
 * Cause ⚒️ - The error was on Gitpod's side as a result of an update to the Browser file.
 * Resolution ✅ - Contacted Gitpod and was assured they were working on a solution.
 Hoped for a quick fix and fortunately the issue was resolved the following day.